NYPL/digpres/docs/ingest/born_digital_archives.md

         ```

     4. Follow the instructions to create pre-ingest containers for all packages
-       1. Select 1 to ingest content to PRODUCTION tenant or select 2 to ingest content to TEST tenant
+       1. Select `1` to ingest content to PRODUCTION tenant or select `2` to ingest content to TEST tenant
        2. Clear the process list?
-Choose "N"
+Choose `N`
        3. Select the process you would like to run.
-Select 1 to Create New Container
+Select `1` to Create New Container
        4. Select the workflow type.
-Enter 1 for DigArch
+Enter `1` for DigArch

     5. After all containers are created, ingest all packages to the instance of choosing
-       1. Select 1 to ingest content to PRODUCTION tenant or select 2 to ingest content to TEST tenant
+       1. Select `1` to ingest content to PRODUCTION tenant or select `2` to ingest content to TEST tenant
        2. Clear the process list?
-Choose "N"
+Choose `N`
        3. Select the process you would like to run.
-Select 2 to Ingest Container
+Select `2` to Ingest Container
-       4. Enter ALL to upload all packages, unless for other purposes, specify which container to ingest
+       4. Enter `ALL` to upload all packages, unless for other purposes, specify which container to ingest

     6. Monitor the ingest progress on the Preservica user interface